inxomnyaa/inxomnyaa/README.md

 ### XenialDan / inxomnia

 **Hey!
 My name is Dan and I am known for breaking Minecraft in all ways possible.**

 I am the creator of the ✨[MagicWE2](https://github.com/thebigsmileXD/MagicWE2)✨ World Editor, designed to use as many MCPE features as possible to make editing your worlds easy on mobile & desktop devices.

 Additionally i am Pixel-Artist & BlockBench Animator / Model Designer at [@NetherGamesMC](https://github.com/NetherGamesMC)
-### Recent Information
+### Recent information about updates & projects (12/2/2021)
 I am currently very limited on my time and low on funds.
 In case you want an update / fix to be released urgently, feel free to make a donation on any of the following services:
 - **Onlyfans**
 https://onlyfans.com/xenialdan